michele-paparella/Thunder/README.md

 *Thunder* is a flexible library for Android that helps you to build apps painlessly and quickly.

 ##  Download
-You can grab the [**last version**](releases/download/2.0_release/thunder-release.aar) [2.0] in the *aar* format.
+You can grab the [**last version**](https://github.com/michele-paparella/Thunder/releases/download/2.0_release/thunder-release.aar) [2.0] in the *aar* format.
 You could, however, import the library as a [*Git submodule*](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in order to contribute to the project.
 If you have trouble with the setup, at the end of this page you can find a [tutorial](README.md#library-setup).

 ## Modules
-The library has been designed with one important goal: make the developer life easier with a bunch of useful classes.
+The library is really lightweight (~70kb) has been designed with one important goal: make the developer life easier with a bunch of useful classes.
 The available modules in the last version of *Thunder* are following:

 - [App](README.md#app)
 - [Crypto](README.md#crypto)